jberet/jberet-user-guide/set_up_jberet/README.md

 ##Configure JBeret Batch Runtime
 ###Configure Batch Subsystem in JBoss EAP or WildFly
 jberet-core module is included in JBoss EAP and WildFly application server as batch processing subsystem.
-Its configuration data is kept in EAP or WildFly server configuration file (e.g., standalone.xml or domain.xml), and can be viewed or edited through CLI or Admin Console.
+Its configuration data is kept in EAP or WildFly server configuration file (e.g., `standalone.xml` or `domain.xml`), and can be viewed or edited through CLI or Admin Console.
 See EAP or WildFly administration guide for more details.

 The following is a sample batch subsystem configuration that uses:
 * `in-memory` job repository, which is also the default batch job repository type;
-* a `thread-poo`l with `max-threads` `count` of `10`, and each thread has `keepalive-time` of `30` seconds.
+* a `thread-pool` with `max-threads` `count` of `10`, and each thread has `keepalive-time` of `30` seconds.

 ```xml
 <subsystem xmlns="urn:jboss:domain:batch:1.0">